 Reconstructive surgery has been used for many years to restore missing eyebrows or to repair partially missing eyebrows.
 Technical considerations and the needs of the patient determine which reconstructive procedure is used:

 Scalp-to-eyebrow pedicle flaps— (Less commonly used) A strip of hair-bearing skin and subcutaneous tissue is raised from the temple area just in front of the ear, with its blood supply (a branch of the superficial temporal artery and vein) attached.
 This type of donor graft attached to a blood supply is called a pedicle flap.
 After the pedicle flap is raised, the recipient area (the eyebrow) is prepared to receive the flap.
 A subcutaneous "tunnel" is created from the base of the pedicle flap to the eyebrow recipient site; the flap is pulled through the tunnel and secured to the recipient site with stitches.
-The pedical flap’s blood supply nourishes the grafted tissue until the grafted tissue develops its own blood supply from surrounding tissue.
-Hairs grown from grafts and pedicles may have to be "trained" with gel or wax to lay flat to the skin like eyebrow hair; grafted hair also may have to be trimmed occasionally.
+The pedicle flap’s blood supply nourishes the grafted tissue until the grafted tissue develops its own blood supply from surrounding tissue.
+Hairs grown from grafts and pedicles may have to be "trained" with gel or wax to lay flat to the skin like eyebrow hair; grafted hair will have to be trimmed occasionally.

 Eyelash Hair Restoration (Eyelash Surgery)